3201 Edinburgh Dr.

 To participate in the breakfast on the last Saturday of the month:

-Meet at St. Aidan's at 5:30 a.m. or drive on your own by 6:00 a.m. to Sacred Heart Catholic Church, 520 Graydon Ave., Norfolk.
+Meet at St. Aidan's at 5:30 a.m. or drive on your own to Sacred Heart Catholic Church, 520 Graydon Ave., Norfolk.
+We need to be there by 6 p.m.
 If you can, bring some bananas to add to the food items distributed.

 Here is What to Expect